 Champagne tasting in Troyes

 The charming medieval town of Troyes is a fairy-tale city with a maze of picturesque streets and narrow alleyways.
-Lined with timber-framed houses dating from the 16thcentury, home to a magnificent gothic cathedral and beautiful courtyards, this ancient capital ofthe Champagne area would make a great stop-over.
-To add to all this, you could even sample some of the region’s champagne!
+Lined with timber-framed houses dating from the 16th century, home to a magnificent Gothic cathedral and beautiful courtyards, this ancient capital of the Champagne area makes a great stop-over.
+To add to all this, you could even sample some of the region’s world famous local beverage!

 The town of Troyes (pronounced ‘trois’, French for three) is about a 4 hour drive from Calais.
-If you are passing through you should definitely not miss tasting the bubbly tipple that comes from the region.
-There are daily tours and tastings that take place during the summer.
-During the harvesting time (end of September early October) you can even go and witness the collection and transformation process.
+If you are passing through, you should definitely not miss tasting the bubbly tipple that comes from the region.
+There are daily tours and tastings that take place during most of the year.
+During the harvesting time (end of September, early October) you can even go and witness the collection and transformation process.
 If you are a bit pushed for time you could visit Aux Crieurs de Vins, a popular wine bar in the town centre.
-It’s stocked floor to ceiling with wine crates and serves a tempting selection of plats du jour for lunch and dinner.
-Must try local specialties include local ham and game, and the Chaource, a soft white cheese which is a rich with a mild flavour which is soaked in….champagne of course!
+It is stocked floor to ceiling with wine crates and serves a tempting selection of plats du jour for lunch and dinner.
+Must try local specialties include local ham and game, and the Chaource, a soft white cheese with a mild flavour which is soaked in...
+Champagne, of course!

 Dijon, the mustard capital of the world!

 Dijon is one of France’s most appealing provincial cities with one of the best preserved medieval centers in France.
-With elegant medieval and Renaissance buildings, and pedestrianised streets the lively centre is wonderful for strolling and taking in the history.
+With elegant medieval and Renaissance buildings and many pedestrian streets, the lively centre is wonderful for strolling and taking in the history.

 Discover Lyon’s underground passages

-With two rivers running through its centre; la Saône and la Rhône, Lyon is blessed with a rich 2,000-year-old history.
+With two rivers running through its centre (Saône and Rhône), Lyon is blessed with a rich 2,000-year-old history.
 The third largest city in France has also been honoured UNESCO World Heritage Site status so you can explore thousands of years of well-preserved History.
-From the largest Renaissance district in Europe, Roman ruins to more contemporary museums, shopping areas and a lively café scene, Lyon has something for everyone!
+From the largest Renaissance district in Europe to Roman ruins and to more contemporary museums, shopping areas and a lively café scene, Lyon has something for everyone!

-You can visit some of Vieux Lyon's 'traboules' (secret passages) a couple of which date from Roman times but most were constructed by silk weavers in the 19th century.
+You can visit some of the Vieux Lyon's traboules (secret passages), a couple of which date from Roman times, but most were constructed by silk weavers in the 19th century.
 This network of tunnels in the old town were built to facilitate the transport of silk in inclement weather and resistance fighters found them equally handy during WWII.
 You can spend hours exploring this underground network and guided tours are available.